JEN-1: Text-Guided Universal Music Generation with Omnidirectional Diffusion Models: Conclusion

 \subsection{Performance Analysis}

-This section presents a comprehensive performance analysis to investigate various aspects of our proposed omnidirectional diffusion model JEN-1.

 \textbf{Ablation Studies.} To assess the effects of the omnidirectional diffusion model, we compare the different configurations, including the effect of model configuration and the effect of different multi-task objectives.
 All ablations are conducted on 1K genre-balanced samples, randomly selected from the held-out evaluation set.
-As illustrated in Table~\ref{tab:ablation}, the results demonstrate that i) JEN-1 incorporates the auto-regressive mode greatly benefiting the temporal consistency of generated music, leading to better music quality; ii) our proposed multi-task learning objectives, \textit{i.e.}, text-guided music generation, music inpainting, and music-continuation, improve task generalization and consistently achieve better performance; iii) all these dedicated designs together lead to high-fidelity music generation without introducing any extra training cost.
+As illustrated in Table~\ref{tab:ablation}, the results demonstrate that i) the music generation quality and performance are substantially enhanced by our specifically designed noise-robust autoencoder and normalized latent space; ii) JEN-1 incorporates the auto-regressive mode greatly benefiting the temporal consistency of generated music, leading to better music quality; iii) our proposed multi-task learning objectives, \textit{i.e.}, text-guided music generation, music inpainting, and music-continuation, improve task generalization and consistently achieve better performance; iv) all these dedicated designs together lead to high-fidelity music generation without introducing much extra training cost.

 \textbf{Generation Diversity.} Compared to transformer-based generation methods, diffusion models are notable for their generation diversity.
 To further investigate JEN-1's generation diversity and credibility, we provide identical textual prompts, such as descriptions involving general genres or instruments, to generate multiple different samples.
 As demonstrated on our demo page, JEN-1 showcases impressive diversity in its generation outputs while maintaining a consistently high level of quality.